Introduction to the Pennine Bridleway

 • The Settle Loop is 10 miles.

 The route runs through the Pennines so expect hills and changeable weather!
-The most southerly section follows the High Peak Trail, a reclaimed railway line where the surface is relatively level but after this there are more changes (and challenges) in gradient and surface.
+The most southerly section follows the High Peak Trail, a reclaimed railway line where the surface is relatively level but after this the gradient and surface become more changeable and challenging.
 The South Pennine valleys (crossed by the Mary Towneley Loop) are particularly steep.

 An alternative route for cyclists is also available; this is shown as the main route on our interactive map.
 Unfortunately there is no alternative route for horse riders at this time, and we recommend that you box-up and re-join the trail via the Longdendale Trail to the north, or from Hayfield in the south.